 What are some signs your pup is jealous?

-What else can you do about jealousy in your dogs?
+How else can you stop jealousy in dogs?

 Above all, be patient and let them work it out among themselves, chances are you will eventually have a happy and harmonious home.

 Robbi Hess, award-winning author, is multi-petual: She shares her home with two Devon Rex and one senior ginger cat, two mini poodles, a Goldendoodle, three lizards, and one ferret.
 When not caring for her pets, she is an editor, speaker, time management and productivity guru, content creator, social media manager, and blogger.
 She writes at RobbiHess.com and is the story editor and chief cat herder at Positively Woof.